How to Install Wine on Debian 13, 12 and 11

 Install Wine on Debian

-Wine does not ship the same way across every Debian release, so the method you choose depends on how current you want the package to be and how much isolation you want from the rest of the system.
+Wine does not ship the same way across every Debian release, so the method you choose depends on how current you want the package to be and how much you want the Wine runtime separated from host libraries.

-• Use the WineHQ repository when you want the current stable Wine release and the best chance of running newer Windows applications.
+• Use the WineHQ repository when you want Wine packages newer than Debian’s archive and the best chance of running newer Windows applications.

 • Use Debian’s own packages when you would rather stay with the distro-maintained branch, even if it trails upstream by a wider margin.

-• Use Flatpak when you already rely on Flathub for desktop apps and want Wine separated from your host libraries.
+• Use Flatpak when you already rely on Flathub for desktop apps and prefer its runtime-packaged Wine build.

 Install Wine from the WineHQ Repository on Debian